shakg/sslash/README.md

 # What is `sslash`
-sslash is a visual text alias tool.
+> sslash is a visual text alias tool.
 You know aliases from linux.
 This is it but it is visual.
+But you can use it like text expander to store your favorite links, texts etc.

 ![main-3](https://github.com/shakg/sslash/assets/76657662/2bcefb69-6f0d-4ef8-82f8-7ce571aa178f)